ucd-os-blue-s18/pintos/DOC_P1.md

 >> abstraction layer for fixed-point math, that is, an abstract data
 >> type and/or a set of functions or macros to manipulate fixed-point
 >> numbers, why did you do so?
 If not, why not?
+We did create a fixP struct to hold the data type.
+We didn't want to be possibly making errors in the fixed-p math by redoing the conversions every time.
 			   SURVEY QUESTIONS
 			   ================